Postoperative fistula treatment. Removal of ligature suture endoscopic Ligature fistula postoperative scar treatment

 • Dicloberla.

-In order to speed up the healing process of wounds, the use of Troxevasin or Methyluracil ointment is recommended.
-It is also recommended to use preparations that are of plant origin - aloe, sea buckthorn oil, etc.
+In order to speed up the wound healing process, the use of Troxevasin or Methyluracil ointment is recommended.
+It is also recommended to use drugs that are of plant origin - aloe, sea buckthorn oil, etc.

-That, how long does it take for a fistula to heal after surgerydirectly depends on the characteristics of the rehabilitation period.
-Patients are recommended daily hygiene procedures in the area of the operation.
-The patient is advised to disinfect the sutures daily with the help of special preparations.
+That, How long does it take for a fistula to heal after surgery?, directly depends on the characteristics of the rehabilitation period.
+Patients are recommended to carry out daily hygiene procedures in the area of the operation.
+The patient is recommended to disinfect the sutures daily using special preparations.
 The patient's diet should be rich in fiber, which will eliminate the possibility of constipation.
-In the postoperative period, it is recommended to exclude heavy physical exertion.
-Prolonged work in a sitting position should be abandoned for three months.
+In the postoperative period, it is recommended to avoid heavy physical activity.
+Long-term work in a sedentary position must be avoided for three months.

-How does it appear fistula after surgery, what is itonly the doctor knows.
-That is why, if neoplasms occur, it is necessary to seek help from a doctor who will determine the type of formation and prescribe rational therapy.
+How it appears fistula after surgery, what is it?only the doctor knows.
+That is why, if tumors occur, it is necessary to seek help from a doctor who will determine the type of formation and prescribe rational therapy.

-Only a qualified surgeon in a medical institution can process and treat (if necessary) a ligature fistula.
+Only a qualified surgeon in a medical facility can treat and treat (if necessary) a ligature fistula.
 Despite the fact that this is not the first time you have encountered this problem, and, as it may seem to you, you already know perfectly well what you are dealing with, it is highly not recommended to carry out any independent manipulations with the fistula.
-Self-treatment of affected tissues and any other self-treatment is always fraught with inflammation and the introduction of an additional infection.
+Self-treatment of affected tissues and any other self-medication is always fraught with inflammation and additional infection.

-Again and again a tubercle appears - this is nothing more than a section of a thread (ligature).
-If you decide not to go to the doctor, but just wait until the suture comes out on its own, and the pus breaks out and the patient gets better, then you are at great risk.
-The fact is that the lack of medical intervention in this process is fraught with the development of complications (suppuration of neighboring areas, the development of phlegmon, etc.).
+A tubercle that appears again and again is nothing more than a section of thread (ligature).
+If you decide not to see a doctor, but simply wait until the suture material comes out on its own, the pus breaks out and the patient gets better, then you are taking a very big risk.
+The fact is that the lack of medical intervention in this process is fraught with the development of complications (suppuration of neighboring areas, development of phlegmon, etc.).

 The appearance of ligature fistulas occurs for the following reasons: